jiyoonkm/ColumnQuant/README.md

 # ColumnQuant

-A convolutional framework for column-wise weight and partial-sum quantization, which will be presented at DATE 2025.
+A convolutional framework for column-wise weight and partial-sum quantization.

+The paper will be presented at DATE 2025.

 **Column-wise Quantization of Weights and Partial Sums for Accurate and Efficient Compute-In-Memory Accelerators**